Eric-Alain/clean-lines/src/pages/index.md

 landingBox:
   image: /img/hero.jpg
   title: Clean lines
-  subheading: "A minimal a minimal and clean approach to your site. "
+  subheading: A minimal and clean approach to your site.
+Make use of effective
+    lines and simple typography.
 catchyBanner:
   body: >-
     ## You can insert an eye-grabbing sentence here.